zveric/Computer-Science-Notes/Legislation/Legistaltion.md

 - adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed - data cannot be collected that is not relevant to the organisation’s needs
 - accurate and, where necessary, kept up to date - individuals have the right to request that data is changed but it is also the responsibility of the organisation to make sure that the data is correct
 - kept in a format which identifies individuals for no longer than is necessary - data can be kept for longer as long as anything that identifies the individual is removed
-- processed in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures - in other words, an organisation must take adequate actions to ensure that the data is safe from accidental loss and cyberattacks
+- processed in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures - in other words, an organisation must take adequate actions to ensure that the data is safe from accidental loss and cyber-attacks

 ## Computer missuse act (1990)
 - Unauthorised access to computer material